Joy Fawcett: Club

 Fawcett and forward Carin Jennings both were members of the Manhattan Beach club women's soccer team Ajax in the late 1980s and early 1990s and routinely played at Columbia Park in Torrance, California.
-In 1991 and 1993, Ajax won the U.S. women's amateur championship.
+In 1992 and 1993, Ajax won the U.S. National Amateur Cup, the women's amateur championship.
 In 1998, she played for Ajax in the first season of the Women's Premier Soccer League.
 In 2001, Fawcett signed with the San Diego Spirit in the newly established Women's United Soccer Association.
 She missed most of the season due to an early season pregnancy.
 She rebounded in 2002 to lead the team in playing time with 19 games.
-In 2003, she had ankle injury early in the season but came back to play 18 games and gain the first team WUSA All - Star recognition.
+In 2003, she had ankle injury early in the season but came back to play 18 games and gain WUSA All-Star recognition.

 National team

-In 1991, Fawcett and Jennings helped the U.S. national team win the first women's World Cup that was held in China.
-She was the only WNT member to play all minutes of the 1995, 1999 and 2003 Women's World Cups, as well as the 1996 and 2000 Olympics.
-She retired from the WNT in 2004 as the highest-scoring defender for the U.S. WNT.
+Fawcett helped the U.S. national team win the first women's World Cup, which was held in China in 1991, as well as the 1999 World Cup, held in the United States.
+She was the only WNT member to play all minutes of the 1995, 1999 and 2003 Women's World Cups as well as the 1996 and 2000 Olympics, and she helped the team win Olympic gold in 1996 and 2004 and silver in 2000.
+She retired from the WNT in 2004 as the highest-scoring defender for the USWNT.